Trezzix/MotionLab_summer2025/README.md

 3) Double click "Halt" application on desktop
 4) Turn physical lever on big Rexroth cabinet $90^\circ$ CCW

+It should not be necessary to press "reset" if the error comes up to reset to normal operation, this can just be closed out.

 ---

 ### Little Stewart E-Motion 1500 (EM1500)